JarenGarman/tea_subscription_api/README.md

 ## API Endpoints

 To view the available endpoints for this API, please visit the [OpenAPI Documentation](https://jarengarman.github.io/tea_subscription_api_docs/).
-There you will find the endpoint definitions, required formatting for requests, example requests and responses (including JSON schemas), and the ability to try out requests on your local instance!
+There you will find the endpoint definitions, required formatting for requests, and example requests and responses (including possible errors and messages).

 ## Contributors